2014 A Semester Examination Timetable

-The 2014 Summer School examination period will extend from Monday 17 February to Friday 21 February 2014.
+The 2014 A Semester examination period will extend from Monday 16 June to Friday 27 June 2014.
 The examination timetable is now available for searching.
 Please note that you are required to be available for the whole examination period.

 Bring Your Student ID to Every Examination